Certificate of Sponsorship for Employers (CoS)

 When a sponsor initially applies for a licence, it will be asked to confirm how many CoS are required and may be asked to provide evidence or a detailed explanation as to why the business will need to assign that amount of CoS.

 Any CoS that have not been assigned will expire on the 5 April each year.
 Prior to this time, most sponsors will be asked to anticipate the amount of CoS required for the following year and to submit a request to renew the yearly allocation.
 Some sponsors may receive an automatic allocation.

 If a sponsor fails to submit a request to renew the CoS allocation, it is possible to apply for a new allocation throughout the year.
-Whilst a priority service is available for sponsors that need a new allocation of CoS within the year, if the priority service is not used, it can take up to 18 weeks for the Home Office to process a request for an increased allocation.
+Whilst a priority service is available for sponsors that need a new allocation of CoS within the year, if the priority service is not used, the Home Office can take up to 18 weeks of processing time to complete a request for an increased allocation.
 It is therefore recommended that if there is a possibility that a CoS will be required, for example if a current sponsored worker’s leave will need to be extended, that sponsors apply for a CoS allocation before April.
 If a sponsor overestimates its needs, any unused CoS will expire on 5 April each year.

-When applying for an defined CoS, the Home Office can request further information regarding the role, how the individual was identified, etc. Sponsors should therefore be prepared to provide information in relation to this.
+When applying for a defined CoS, the Home Office can request further information regarding the role, how the individual was identified, etc. Sponsors should therefore be prepared to provide information in relation to this.

 Once a defined CoS has been awarded, it must be assigned to an individual within three months or it will expire, and the process would need to be completed again.

 Certificate of Sponsorship (CoS): How our immigration solicitors can help

 Our immigration experts are able to provide advice and guidance in relation to applying for and assigning CoS and can provide detailed advice regarding the eligibility requirements for both a defined and undefined CoS.